regvedpande/nextgenapi/README.md

      "DefaultConnection": "Server=;Database=;User Id=;Password=YOUR_PASSWORD;"
    }
    ```
-   Update the `appsettings.json` file with your PostgreSQL details as shown above.
+   Update the `appsettings.json` file with your SQL Server details as shown above.

 3. **Restore the Project Dependencies:**
    ```bash